 We draw attention to Note 11 to the financial statements, which describe the basis of accounting.
-The financial statements are prepared in accordance with the reporting guidelines prescribed by the Bangko Sentral ng Pilipinas (BSP).
+The financial statements are prepared in accordance with the reporting guidelines prescribed by the BSP.
 As a result, the financial statements may not be suitable for another purpose.
 Our report is intended solely for the information and use of the management of the Bank, and for purposes of submission to the BSP and Bureau of Internal Revenue and is not intended for any other purpose.
 Our opinion is not modified in respect of this matter.